Union station: Japan

 Ticket gates in Atsugi Station, shared between JR East and Odakyu Electric Railway.

 In Japan, such a railway station is referred to as a joint-use station (共同使用駅, Kyōdō shiyō-eki).
 At railway junctions where two or more railway lines operated by different companies meet, the companies may reach an agreement to entrust one of the companies to manage the entire station, resulting in the establishment of a joint-use station.
 In contrast, an interchange station (乗換駅, Norikae-eki) in Japan is where different sections of a station are managed by different companies at the same time.

-Many joint-use stations in Japan are located at or near the boundary of two railway lines operated by different companies that operate through services to each other, such as Meinohama Station in Fukuoka, where JR Kyushu's Chikuhi Line meets the Fukuoka City Subway's Kūkō Line.
+Many joint-use stations in Japan are located at or near the boundary of two railway lines operated by different companies that operate through services to each other, such as Meinohama Station in Fukuoka, where JR Kyushu's Chikuhi Line meets the Fukuoka City Subway's Airport Line.
 Joint-use stations may also be built at places where railway lines operated by different companies share the same tracks, as is the case from Meguro Station to Shirokane-Takanawa Station in Tokyo, which is shared between the Tokyo Metro Namboku Line and the Toei Mita Line.

 Depending on the extent of agreements reached by the different operators, joint-use stations may feature a unified paid area, where ticket gates are shared between all operators serving the station, or separate paid areas, where different operators have individual paid areas, thus requiring commuters to exit a paid area and then enter another to transfer between different operators.